When you’re running an agency, you know you’ll hear from prospective clients with what I call “big dreams and small budgets.”

 I updated the page to say iOS apps typically ran $5,000 to $20,000, and that we’d be glad to provide an estimate based on their project, and a deposit was due in advance.
 Boom—the unqualified calls instantly disappeared!

-If you don’t currently publish your prices and you’re annoyed you keep hearing from small-budget prospects?
+If you don’t currently publish your prices and you’re annoyed your team keeps hearing from small-budget prospects?
 Post your prices, or a range of prices, or examples of projects in different price ranges.
-Stop wasting your time.
+Stop wasting everyone’s time.

 Yes, your competitors will see your prices.
 But more importantly, so will your qualified prospects, too.
 If you don’t publish your prices, I bet you aren’t getting calls today from great-match prospects who think they can’t afford you when they totally can… if only they knew.